zachary-hoelscher/Distinguishing_SIDM_From_CDM_With_LISA/README.md

 This repository contains a Jupyter notebook that conducts this analysis for comparing cosmic times, and another notebook for comparing mass ratios.
 One can adjust a line near the top of each file to alter the number of mergers observed by LISA.
 The script then computes an average p-value and the standard deviation for the p-value, where inverse transform sampling is used to generate 10,000 sets of cosmic times and mass ratios that are compared.
 We also include a Jupyter notebook to produce p-value plots, and a Jupyter notebook for estimating SNR (signal-to-noise ratio) ranges, as would be seen by LISA.

-Note that the relevant data (the cosmic times and mass ratios of mergers in the simulations) are included in the notebooks.
+Note that the relevant data (the cosmic times and mass ratios of mergers in the simulations) is included in the notebooks.